oprypin/crsfml/gitbook/system-thread.md

 So, in short, threads are a way to do multiple things at the same time.
 This can be useful, for example, to display an animation and reacting to user input while loading images or sounds.
 Threads are also widely used in network programming, to wait for data to be received while continuing to update and draw the application.

-## CrSFML threads or alternatives?
+## SFML threads or alternatives?

 Multithreaded code is inherently unsafe.
 Crystal itself has a `Thread` class, but it is classified as internal, because better ways to do concurrency are being developed.
 Crystal's standard library is not intended to be used with raw threads.
 Exceptions break in additional threads...

-Please make sure you know what you're doing before choosing CrSFML threads.
+Please make sure you know what you're doing before choosing SFML threads.

 ## Creating a thread with CrSFML